-Under its Articles of Incorporation, the Corporation has eleven (11) seats in the 1.
-Board of Directors (the "Board").
-Of the said directors, the following nine (9) directors are not connected with any government agency or instrumentality:
+1. Under its Articles of Incorporation, the Corporation has eleven (11) seats in the Board of Directors (the "Board").
+Of the said directors, the following incumbent nine (9) directors, and Ms. Susan Y. Yu, who is a nominee for election as a director at annual stockholders' meeting to be held on 12 May 2022, are not connected with any government agency or instrumentality:

 - Ramon S. Ang

-- Ferdinand K. Constantino

 - Lorenzo G. Formoso III

 - Mario K. Surio

 - Aurora T. Calderon

 - Joseph N. Pineda

-- Consuelo Ynares-Santiago •
+- Consuelo Ynares-Santiago

-- Jose P. Perez .
+- Martin S. Villanueva, Jr.

+- John Paul L. Ang

 - Jose P. De Jesus

-Two (2) directors of the Corporation are connected with government offices 2 stated opposite their respective names, as follows:
+2. Two (2) directors of the Corporation are connected with government offices stated opposite their respective names, as follows:

-- Antonette C. Tionko Undersecretary, Department of Finance - Paola Sherina A. Alvarez Assistant Secretary, Department of Finance
+- Antonette C. Tionko -Undersecretary, Department of Finance - Paola Sherina A. Alvarez -Assistant Secretary, Department of Finance